RObert Burns

 The lessons Burns had learned in Freemasonry had a very welcome place in his heart, and in a short time he wished for more “light”.
 Six years after his initiation he was made a Knights Templar as well as a Royal Arch Mason in Eyemouth, as under the old regime the two were always given together.
 By this time he had won some fame as an enthusiastic Freemason as well as a poet and a the author of songs; writing and publishing them became his livelihood.

-On July 27th 1784, Burns was elected Deputy Master of St James Lodge, Tarbolton, a position which he held until St John’s Day, 1788.
+On July 27th 1784, Burns was elected Master of St James Lodge, Tarbolton, an office he held until St John’s Day, 1788.

-He was made an honorary member of St John’s Lodge 22, Kilmarnock, on October 26th 1786 by Major William Parker, his great friend and financial supporter but also the Master of such Lodge.
-Parker had purchased a great number of his first edition of poems.
+Burns was made an honorary member of St John’s Lodge 22, Kilmarnock, on October 26th 1786 by his great friend and financial supporter, Major William Parker, also the Worshipful Master of the Lodge.

-The minutes of that meeting in which Burns was accepted as an honorary member read as follows: “Robert Burns, poet from Mauchline, a member of St James, Tarbolton, was made an honorary member of this Lodge.
+The minutes of that meeting read as follows: “Robert Burns, poet from Mauchline, a member of St James, Tarbolton, was made an honorary member of this Lodge.
 The minutes of the old “record book” of “St. Abb’s Lodge” of Leymouth, under the date of May 19, 1787 read: “At a general encampment of St. Abb’s Lodge, the following brethren were made Royal Arch Masons: Robert Burns, from the Lodge of St. James, Tarbolton, Ayrshire; and Robert Ainslie, from the Lodge of St. Luke, Edinburgh.
 Robert Ainslie paid one guinea admission dues; but, on account of Robert Burns’ remarkable poetical genius the encampment agreed to admit him gratis, and considered themselves honoured by having a man of such shining abilities for one of their companions.”

-Previous to Robert Burns being made a Master Mason, the Lodge of St. David No. 174 and St. James’ Lodge were consolidated under the name of “St. David’s Lodge, No. 174 of Ancient Freemasons” and later separated, each Lodge claiming their pride – Bobbie Burns – to have held membership with them.
+Previous to Robert Burns entering the Craft , the Lodges of St. David and of St. James’ were consolidated into one called “St. David’s Lodge, No. 174 of Ancient Freemasons” which later separated; each Lodge claiming Bobbie Burns to have held membership with them.

 THE MASTER’S MASON APRON